-All the scores for MSEs business environment are drawn from the CBEM framework (KIPPRA, 2019).
+All the scores for MSEs' business environment are drawn from the CBEM framework (KIPPRA, 2019).
 The MSEs' business environment is measured using the following: Worksite and related infrastructure; Market environment; Financial and technical capacity; and Governance and regulatory framework.
 The scores range between lowest (0) and highest (100).
-Kericho county scored a total of 12.9.
+Kajiado county scored 15.7..

-Figure 1: Kericho County scores
+Figure 1: Kajiado County scores